コンテンツにスキップ

 Orchestra: Tokyo New City Orchestra

-Choir: Let's sing "The Ninth Symphony" in Ebina Choir, Kanagawa Prefectural Ebina High School Choir, Kanagawa Prefectural Ikuta High School Glee Club
+Choir: Let's sing "Symphony No. 9" in Ebina Choir, Kanagawa Prefectural Ebina High School Choir, Kanagawa Prefectural Ikuta High School Glee Club

 Price: A seats 4,000 yen, A seats 3,500 yen, B seats 3,000 yen